bobleesj/github-pages-with-docker/_posts/2024-03-12-python-test-multiple-versions.md

 pip3 freeze > requirements.txt
 ```

 `freeze` lists all libraries installed regardless usage in the project.
+In one of my projects, which focuses on pre-processing crystal files ([see here](https://github.com/bobleesj/cif-cleaner)), the `freeze` command listed 76 packages.

 ### Method 2. `pipreqs`